Dr Charlotte Galpin

 UK

 Charlotte Galpin is Associate Professor in German and European Politics.
-Her research lies at the intersection of political science, sociology and media and communication studies, with a particular interest in the European public sphere, European and national identities, and EU citizenship.
-More recently, she is analysing gendered patterns of inclusion/exclusion in European debates.
-She has a particular area focus on Germany and the UK.
+Her research lies at the intersection of political science, sociology and media and communication studies, with a particular interest in the European public sphere, European and national identities, and democracy and citizenship.
+More recently, she is analysing masculinities and gendered patterns of inclusion/exclusion in national and European public debates, including online and media abuse of women and LGBTQ+ people.
+She has a particular area focus on the UK and Germany.

 Qualifications